shinesoleil/orderingThird/README.md

 e: 5 min
 r: 6 min

 2. return 404 when GET by productId fails
+e: 5 min
+r: 5 min

 3. return product when GET by productId